PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-11 11:00:53
+Last updated: 2024-04-11 11:01:26
-Random Quote: In Texas, the holy trinity is God, Football and barbecue.
-Not necessarily in that order. - Sheldon Cooper
+Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar